rail-cwru/rankboostplus/README.md

 # rankboostplus
 Implementations of various ranking-by-boosting algorithms including Rankboost+.
+Documentation can be found [here](https://rail-cwru.github.io/rankboostplus/).

 ## Installation
 NumPy, SciPy, and Python 3.5 (as type hinting is used) are required for this project.
 To install, run `python setup.py install` from the base directory.